 Kefir benefits can be obtained simply from a tablespoon of coconut granules infused with bugs and a cup of milk; you will need a few glass bottles and a plastic sieve.
 It is very basic and easy to do.

 It is an ancient recipe from Bulgaria, meaning "feeling good."
 It is great news for your immune and digestive systems.
-It is pronounced "kefeer" in Bulgarian with an emphasis on the ee sound and a roll of the last letter.
+It is pronounced "kefeer" in the Caucasus with an emphasis on the "ee" sound and a roll of the last letter.

 "Far from being parasites, the microbes that call our intestines home appear to be integral to our survival.
-They are involved in maintaining the integrity of the intestinal lining; they help protect against disease-causing organisms, and they may play roles in immune system function, energy metabolism, and even how our brains work."
+They are involved in maintaining the integrity of the intestinal lining.
+They help protect against disease-causing organisms; they may play roles in immune system function, energy metabolism and even how our brains work."

 Tufts University school of nutrition science.